 Authorised and unauthorised

-Checking both authorised and unauthorised overdraft charges is a checklist must.
+However, checking both authorised and unauthorised overdraft charges in advance of opening an account is a checklist must.

 Many accounts now advertise their overdrafts as 'interest free' yet they charge fees per day that could be much more expensive than what sounds like a hefty APR.